The Macroeconomic Imbalance Procedure (MIP) provides a framework for the coordination of economic policies across the European Union.

 The data used to calculate the MIP scoreboard labour market indicators stems from the 'LFS main indicators’ series.
 The unemployment rate is expressed in percentage of the labour force aged 15-74, while the labour force participation rate is a three-year change in percentage points of the population aged 15-64.

-Reports are public and available on Eurostat website.
+To monitor the quality of the EU-LFS, the following reports are drafted: a) Description of the characteristics of national surveys (annual), b) Quality report (annual).55 Reports are public and available on the website of Eurostat.
 Those quality reports can be considered as high level, covering the inventory of methodologies, analysis of quality and data comparability.

 iii) Policy uses